yet-another-tool/obsidian-findoc/README.md

 ## About

 -   Open and Edit CSV Files in Obsidian
--   Generate Charts using the CSV File directly in Obsidian and Custom Code Block
+-   Generate Charts using the CSV File directly in Obsidian and a Custom Code Block
+-   Configurable using Few Settings

 ---

 ## Installation

-It is still a POC, so for now you have to build and move the files manually
+It is still a POC, you can download a release and install it in your local obsidian plugin.

+> As soon as the csv aspect is stable, I will open a PR in the Obsidian Plugin registry.

 ```bash
 npm install